wtang1996/cs52-workshop-1/README.md

 ---
 ###Section 5: Glyphicons

-Bootstrap comes with over 250 [glyphicons](http://glyphicons.com/).
+Bootstrap comes with over 250 [glyphicons](http://glyphicons.com/), one of many cool features built into Bootstrap.
 These are monochromatic icons and symbols intended for simplicity and ease of use.
+Rather than using an image, these icons are incredibly robust and flexible.
 They are easily incorporated into text, buttons, forms, etc.

 Glyphicons are inserted using code in the following format:
 `<span class="glyphicon glyphicon-NAME"></span>`

 Go to [this link](http://getbootstrap.com/components/) to see a list of available icons under the Glyphicons section.
 Select one you like, use its appropriate name, and insert it into your page.

 To make something more interesting, let’s create a button that is a link.
 Find the glyphicon that looks like a download link and add it to your page as a link (This does not need to actually link anywhere).
+Remember that a link is created with the code:
+`<a href="#"></a>`

 Now, combine your knowledge of buttons with glyphicons to create a button with an icon on it.
 Specifically, try to create a “play button” and “pause button” (They do not need to actually do anything).